 The Community Chest for 2019 is a pool of £50,000 pledged by Hall and Woodhouse which is enhanced with further funds raised by Hall & Woodhouse pubs.

 Hall & Woodhouse is supported by Blackmore Vale Media and the Dorset Community Foundation, who provide the scheme in the Western area with publicity, advice and local knowledge.
-Covering the Eastern area, our partners are The West Sussex County Times and the Sussex Community Foundation.
+Covering the Eastern area, our partners are Sussex Newspapers and the Sussex Community Foundation.

 Applications are welcome from any voluntary or community organisation or group with a local interest that is based or works in our trading area in the south of England, from Devon to Kent and north to Bristol, Swindon, Bracknell and London.